 I have a range of mental health problems.
 Depression, its bosom buddy anxiety, and pretty serious attachment issues have been a part of who I am for as long as I can remember.

 Why?
 Well, I went to boarding school.
 Yes, I’m posh – well, sort of.
 I’m an FCO kid.
 I was privately educated, at enormous expense.
-And it destroyed me for life.
+And it destroyed me.

 Yes, I’m aware of my “privilege”.
 And it has opened doors.
 I’d be lying if I pretended otherwise.
 But consider this.

 Imagine a rather shy and introverted little boy, aged 8 or 9, who has overnight and for reasons he doesn’t really understand lost his home, his family, his personal space and privacy, his freedom, his safety and his access to anyone who cares about him or any sort of affection or comfort or solace whatsoever, all in one fell swoop.

 Imagine that he then finds himself trapped in a relentlessly hostile environment where nobody is on his side and nowhere is safe, and where there’s a good chance that at any moment someone will beat the shit out of him because they feel like it or because it’s funny.